Overview

 Challenges

-Using assessment rubrics can present the following challenges:
+Using assessment rubrics can present a number of challenges:

 - When learning outcomes relate to higher levels of cognition (for example, evaluating or creating), assessment designers can find it difficult to specify criteria and standards with exactitude.
 This can be a particular issue in disciplines or activities requiring creativity or other hard-to-measure capabilities.